konateb/chat-with-firebase/README.md

 ## Usage

 The application can be tested on a device by scanning the QR code that is displayed in the terminal after running the `expo start` command.
+Set firestore dabase rule as follow:
+' allow write: if request.auth != null;
+      allow read: if true;' This will prevent an issue with onSnophot when user is loggin out
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.